Splittikin/FHS-News-Docs/docs/pages/obj_club.md

 title: Club objects
 permalink: /obj/club
 ---
 Clubs objects are information cards that showcase a club, as well as talk about what happens in it.
 They are virtually identical to Article objects, only without a few unneeded attributes.

+(TODO Screenshot of a Club card)

-They are structured like the following:
+Club objects are structured like the following:
 ```json
 {
   "itemType": "Club",